bevyengine/rfcs/networked_replication.md

 > What is the impact of not doing this?

 It'll only grow more difficult to add these features as time goes on.
 Take Unity for example.
 Its built-in features are too non-deterministic and its only working solutions for state transfer are paid third-party assets.
-Thus far, said assets cannot integrate deeply enough to be transparent (at least not without custom memory management and duplicating parts of the engine).
+Thus far, said assets cannot integrate deeply enough to be transparent (at least not without substituting parts of the engine).

 > Why is this important to implement as a feature of Bevy itself, rather than an ecosystem crate?

-I strongly doubt that fast, efficient, and transparent replication features can be implemented without directly manipulating a World and its component storages.
+I strongly doubt that fast, efficient, and transparent replication features can be implemented without directly manipulating a `World` and its component storages.

 ## Unresolved questions
-- What can't be serialized?
+- What components and resources can't be serialized?
-- What is the correct amount of isolation between replicable and non-replicable game state?
-Are we sure non-networked entities can't *become* networked through the addition of replicable components?
+- Is there a better way to isolate replicable and non-replicable entities?
 - Can we provide lints for undefined behavior like mutating networked state outside of `NetworkFixedUpdate`?
 - How should UI widgets interact with networked state?
 Exclusively poll verified data?
-- How should we deal with predicting and reconciling events and FX—animations, audio, particles?
+- How should we deal with correcting mispredicted events and FX?
-- Do rollbacks break change detection?
+- Does rolling back break existing change detection or events?
 - Can we replicate animations exactly without explicitly sending animation parameters?
 - When sending partial state updates, how should we deal with weird stuff like there being references to entities that haven't been spawned or have been destroyed?

 ## Future possibilities
-- With some game state diffing tools, these replication systems could help detect non-determinism in other parts of the engine.
+- With some tool to visualize game state diffs, these replication systems could help detect non-determinism in other parts of the engine.
 - Much like how Unreal has Fortnite, it would help immensenly if Bevy had an official collection of multiplayer samples to dogfood these features.
 - Bevy's future editor could automate most of the configuration and annotation.
 - Beyond replication, Bevy need only provide one good default for protocol and IO for the sake of completeness.
 I recommend dividing responsibilities as shown below to make it easy for developers to swap them with the [many](https://partner.steamgames.com/doc/features/multiplayer) [robust](https://developer.microsoft.com/en-us/games/solutions/multiplayer/) [platform](https://dev.epicgames.com/docs/services/en-US/Overview/index.html) [SDKs](https://docs.aws.amazon.com/gamelift/latest/developerguide/gamelift-intro.html).
 Replication addresses all the underlying ECS interop, so it should be settled first.

-    **replication** (this RFC)
+    **replication** ← this RFC
     - save and restore
     - prediction
     - serialization and compression